-But to get started down your IS)44001 journey – if only to understand the standard, its 3 phases and 8 stages – come to a Rail Alliance ISO4401 Workshop.
-Attendance is open to all full Rail Alliance members at a cost of £250+VAT per delegate.
+But to get started down your IS)44001 journey – or if only to understand the standard, its 3 phases and 8 stages – come to a Rail Alliance ISO4401 Workshop.
+Attendance is open to all full and affiliate Rail Alliance members at a cost of £250+VAT per delegate.
 Non-members can attend (subject to space being available) at a cost of £500+VAT – this includes 6 months’ ‘free’ membership of the Rail Alliance.
 Alternatively, you could attend the BSI Introduction to BS11000 seminars at £635+VAT (visit the BSI website for more details).

 These workshops introduce the background and benefits to becoming ISO44001 accredited and will also explain the stages and phases required to achieve the standard and outline the ‘next steps’ that a company needs to take on its accreditation journey as well as the costs involved and developmental activity that needs to be considered.

 In terms of becoming accredited to ISO44001, the Rail Alliance can provide any type of intervention from ‘light touch’ facilitation, remotely, at modest cost … through to a fully facilitated solution using expert, experienced practitioners.The Rail Alliance has its own accredited ISO44001-trained facilitator in Robert Hopkin.
 To reserve your place on any of the ISO44001 Workshops, e-mail firstname.lastname@example.org or call 01789 720 026 to register; please remember to identify your first, second and third choice dates.